microbiome/OMA/10_manipulation.md

 \end{table}

-**Note**: after subsetting, expect the number of columns to equal the sum of the recurrences of the samples that you are interested in.
+**Note**: after subsetting, expect the number of columns to equal the sum of the frequencies of the samples that you are interested in.
 For instance, `ncols = Feces + Skin + Tongue = 4 + 3 + 2 = 9`.

 Next, we _logical index_ across the columns of `tse` (make sure to